jltaylor-us/StardewGMCMOptions/README.md

 method from the GMCM Options API.
 That's it!

 See [Example.cs](StardewGMCMOptions/Example.cs) for a working example.
+(If you want to actually see it work in the game, for real, type `gmcmoptions-example` in the SMAPI console to enable it.)

 ## Complex Options Provided by GMCM Options